felixdagnon/Deploying-Serverless-Application-with-AWS-SAM-/README.md

 ![image](https://github.com/felixdagnon/Deploying-Serverless-Application-with-AWS-SAM-/assets/91665833/eaf75ddf-e533-4396-8099-7728550b1649)

-# Creating the AWS SAM Template
+# 1.Creating the AWS SAM Template

 The AWS SAM template is the heart of our serverless application deployment.
 It defines the resources and configurations required for our application.